Why Societies Need Hero Stories

 The fact that nearly every culture tells stories in the same way says something about the collective mindset of humans as a whole: the structure satisfies something innate in us.
 The way that heroes emerge, evolve, and complete their journey is more than a story—it’s an emotional need that every person is attracted to on a level deep within the psyche of humanity itself.

-We identify with the hero for a few reasons, not least of which is that, we want to be heroic: there hero is relatable because he stands for everything we would love to stand for, embodies everything we would like to see in ourselves.
+We identify with the hero for a few reasons, not least of which is that, we want to be heroic: the hero is relatable because he stands for everything we would love to stand for, embodies everything we would like to see in ourselves.

-However, most of us do not see ourselves as Superheroes, initially; and so it would be hard to identify with a hero if he starts off that way.
+However, most of us do not see ourselves as superheroes, initially; and so it would be hard to identify with a hero if he starts off that way.
 This is where mythic structure becomes more important, because the Hero’s Journey is less about getting from Point A to Point B than it is about the changes that occur to the hero along the way.